ZhenyeLee/Capstone-Project/README.md

 If you want to run the program, just run `python run_MonocularDepth.ipynb` on Colab that can directly download small NYU v2 dataset.

 ### Code Structure ###
-`python data.py` reads and pre-processes the NYU v2 dataset.
+`NYU/Initial_Model data.py` reads and pre-processes the NYU v2 dataset.
-`python loss.py` contains loss functions.
+`NYU/Initial_Model loss.py` contains loss functions.
-`python model.py` contains an encoder-decoder model for monocular depth estimation.
+`NYU/Initial_Model model.py` contains an encoder-decoder model for monocular depth estimation.
-`python run_MonocularDepth.ipynb` can be run directly on colab, and it will automatically download the dataset.
+`NYU/Initial_Model run_MonocularDepth.ipynb` can be run directly on colab, and it will automatically download the dataset.

 ## Small test dataset